microsoft/azure-maven-plugins/azure-spring-maven-plugin/QUICKSTART.md

 >
 > More features will be coming after the initial Private Preview announcement.

-Keep reading the following section to get started with Azure Managed Service for Spring Cloud.

-## Get Started

 ### Prerequisite

 - Azure Subscription, which has been whitelisted to access Azure Managed Service for Spring Cloud